thelabnyc/wagtail_blog/README.md

 3. `docker-compose run --rm web ./manage.py migrate`
 4. `docker-compose run --rm web ./manage.py createsuperuser`
 5. Log in and create a blog index page with blog pages to see a very basic implementation.

+Please submit issues and merge requests only on [gitlab](https://gitlab.com/thelabnyc/wagtail_blog).
+The github page is a read only mirror.

+A good merge request should have:

+- Based on of the master branch.
+It should contain only changes that are yours and not from merging.
+- Include tests whenever possible.
+Are you fixing a bug?
+Add a test that breaks before your patch and works after.